 - The bitch can be vaccinated against herpes.
 2 vaccinations are needed one at the beginning of the season or just after mating, and the second a couple of weeks before birth.

-- Canine herpes is relatively uncommon, some breeders insist on vaccination, but most breeders do not bother.
+- Canine herpes is relatively uncommon but some breeders insist on vaccination.

 - Infectious hepatitis is an uncommon disease which attacks and destroys the dogs liver.